 If you’re experiencing any allergy symptoms, even minor ones, it’s a good idea to visit your doctor.
 If he, or she, suspects something more serious, and non-seasonal, expect a referral.
 An allergist, or immunologist provides more in-depth care.

 If your allergy symptoms fail to let up, or are accompanied with new symptoms, you’ve never had before, such as nasal cavity pain, or extreme headaches, you may have a sinus infection.
 If you’ve ever suffered from a sinus infection, you know when another one has arrived.
 It feels like a cold gone bad, real bad.
 The pain in your forehead, in your jaws, between your eyes, and even in your teeth, can be accompanied with congestion, sore throat, a cough, and a rather unpleasant discharge from your nose.
 If treated early, and properly, your symptoms may subside within days, or weeks.

 If Your Symptoms Won’t Let Up

-When you’ve been diagnosed with a sinus infection, it may take a bit of time to recover.
-If your symptoms persist, you may have been misdiagnosed.
+When diagnosed with a sinus infection, it may take a bit of time for recovery.
+If your symptoms persist, it’s likely because of a misdiagnoses.
 You should return to the doctor right away.
 If you fail to follow-up on lingering symptoms, your so-called sinus infection can lead to complications.

 Although rare, sinus infection complications can spread to the eyes, or brain.
 When the infection spreads to the eyes, some patients can experience swelling around the eyes, reduced vision, and even blindness.
 If the infection spreads to the brain, life-threatening conditions like meningitis, or a brain abscess, may occur.